A HISTORY AND DESCRIPTION OF THE COLLECTION

 Rare Book Room

+The Rare Book Room continues to be located in the lower level of Rolvaag Memorial Library.
 The materials which date Pre-1856 form an important part of the collection and contain a replication of Kierkegaard’s personal library, based on contemporary records, which consists mainly of Danish and German editions read by Kierkegaard.
 Titles are also included which Kierkegaard might have seen or owned before his death in 1855 (Pre-1856 indicates this section).
 These materials are all available for use upon request.
-Scholars should see Gordon, Eileen, or one of the student workers to use a book from this section and books should be signed out and back in again when ever a book is removed from the Rare Book Room.
+Scholars should see the HKL Curator (Gordon Marino) or the HKL Assistant Curator (Eileen Shimota) to use a book from this section.
+They will provide protocol, guidance and assistance to retrieve the book for use.

 Kierk 2 can be found in the bookcases next to these primary sources and contains hundreds of critical materials with substantial sections about Kierkegaard.

-The Related Thinkers section offers materials by and about related thinkers, including contemporaries of Kierkegaard, thinkers who influenced his thought, and later thinkers who were affected by Kierkegaard’s ideas.
+Related Thinkers section offers materials by and about related thinkers, including contemporaries of Kierkegaard, thinkers who influenced his thought, and later thinkers who were affected by Kierkegaard’s ideas

-The Library also contains numerous Dissertations donated dissertations by eminent scholars about Kierkegaard, his contemporaries, and the growing body of scholarship he has generated.
+The upper level of the library also contains numerous Dissertations donated by eminent scholars about Kierkegaard, his contemporaries, and the growing body of scholarship he has generated.